 Just as you shouldn't come out of a musical humming the sets, you'd hope that a stage thriller might provide more thrills than just a scene change.
-But it's virtually impossible to talk about The Red Barn, a slow but not very tense new psychological thriller set in 1960s Connecticut and written by David Hare from a novel by Geroges Simenon called La Main, without mentioning how gobsmacking the...
+But it's virtually impossible to talk about The Red Barn, a slow but not very tense new psychological thriller set in 1960s Connecticut and written by David Hare from a novel by Geroges Simenon called La Main, without mentioning how gobsmacking the design is.
 Read more

 The great detective writer Georges Simenon escaped France at the end of World War Two, and arrived in the USA to start again.
 With his American wife, he settled at Shadow Rock Farm in Lakeville.
 Years later, he wrote La Main, a psychological thriller set in a New England farmhouse.